General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Existence of The Pure Radiation FLRW--TOV Shock Wave

 \subsection{Monotonicity Lemma}

-We know from Proposition \ref{P4} that FLRW$(0,\sigma,1)$ solutions have a certain structure that allow us to determine if and where the solution trajectory crosses the singular or sonic surfaces.
-However, even though FLRW$(0,\sigma,a)$ solutions can be expected to behave similar to FLRW$(0,\sigma,1)$ solutions for $a \approx 1$, there is no guarantee that they remain similar as $\xi$ increases or for larger values of $a$.
-In particular, all FLRW$(0,\sigma,1)$ and TOV$(\sigma)$ solutions are transonic, whereas this is not the case for general FLRW$(0,\sigma,a)$ solutions, most of which are only subsonic.
-A Friedmann-static shock wave is always transonic, since either the interior FLRW$(0,\sigma,a)$ or exterior TOV$(\sigma)$ spacetime must pass through the sonic surface.
-We know from Figure \ref{F2} that the FLRW$(0,\frac{1}{3},2.4)$ trajectory differs significantly from the FLRW$(0,\frac{1}{3},1)$ trajectory as $\xi$ increases, since it encounters a singularity in equation (\ref{2.7}) by hitting the sonic surface.
-The following lemma helps to predict the behaviour of FLRW$(0,\sigma,a)$ trajectories.
-Note from Figure \ref{F1} that $\{\cdot\}_D < 0$ implies the trajectory remains to the left of the sonic surface and $\{\cdot\}_S > 0$ implies that the trajectory remains below the singular surface.
-The monotonicity of $A$ and $G$ implies that the trajectory advances to the right whilst simultaneously approaching the $A = 1 - 2M(\sigma)$ surface. \begin{lemma} Let $0 < \sigma < 1$, $a > 0$ and $\xi > 0$.
-Then so long as FLRW$(0,\sigma,a)$ satisfies:
+Since Proposition \ref{P4} gives FLRW$(\sigma,1)$ as an implicit function of $v$, we know if and where the solution trajectory crosses the singular and sonic surfaces.
+However, even though we can expect similar behaviour of FLRW$(\sigma,a)$ for $\xi\ll1$ and $a\approx1$, there is no guarantee that this persists as $\xi$ increases or for larger values of $|a-1|$.
+In particular, all FLRW$(\sigma,1)$ and TOV$(\sigma)$ solutions are transonic, whereas this is not the case for generic FLRW$(\sigma,a)$ solutions, most of which are only subsonic.
+All FLRW$(\sigma,a)$--TOV$(\sigma)$ shock waves are transonic, since either the interior FLRW$(\sigma,a)$ or exterior TOV$(\sigma)$ spacetime must pass through the sonic surface to be matched.
+We know from Figure \ref{F2} that the FLRW$(\frac{1}{3},2.4)$ trajectory differs significantly from the FLRW$(\frac{1}{3},1)$ trajectory as $\xi$ increases, since it encounters a singularity in equation (\ref{2.7}) upon hitting the sonic surface.
+The following lemma assists in predicting the behaviour of FLRW$(\sigma,a)$ trajectories, as it implies any FLRW$(\sigma,a)$ trajectory will either hit the sonic surface or pass through the plane $A=1-2M(\sigma)$.
+Recall from Figure \ref{F3} that $\{\cdot\}_D<0$ implies the trajectory is to the left of the sonic surface and $\{\cdot\}_S>0$ implies that the trajectory is below the singular surface.
+The monotonicity of $A$ and $G$ implies that the trajectory advances to the right whilst simultaneously approaching the $A=1-2M(\sigma)$ plane. \begin{lemma} Let $0<\sigma<1$, $a>0$ and $\xi>0$.
+So long as FLRW$(\sigma,a)$ satisfies: